 - Narrow color range

 TCL has become one of the biggest budget TV manufacturers, offering great and features for affordably priced TVs.
-The TCL 55S425 Check on Amazon at Amazon continues this track record with an exciting feature set, basic 4K and HDR support, and Roku’s popular Smart TV interface makes it an even excellent choice over competitors that cost almost double.
+The TCL 55S425 continues this track record with an exciting feature set, basic 4K and HDR support, and Roku’s popular Smart TV interface makes it an even excellent choice over competitors that cost almost double.

 It’s not without its flaws, however, like mediocre backlighting, narrower color range and lack of support for Dolby Digital, but this 55-inch TV offers a lot for the money and it’s so affordable that you may not care.